govindlahoti/TreeNN/node/README.md

 ## Worker:

 Worker spawns two threads -
 - To run the training thread.
-For each epoch
+For each window of data:
   1. Pulls model from parent
   2. Runs training algorithm as defined by the application
   3. Log Statistics for the epoch: